'Man Seeking Woman' navigates 'minefield' of Millennial dating

-LOS ANGELES (Reuters) - Getting dumped by his long-term girlfriend is not the worst of Josh Greenberg’s problems.
+LOS ANGELES, Jan 14 (Reuters) - Getting dumped by his long-term girlfriend is not the worst of Josh Greenberg’s problems.
 Now he has to enter the highly complex, rule-filled dating world, and things are about to get really ugly.

 “Man Seeking Woman,” a new FXX comedy series premiering Wednesday and starring Jay Baruchel as the hapless Josh, spins a twist on how Millennials find love in today’s tech-infiltrated world.